Sergey Banadysev, Doctor of Agricultural Sciences, Doca-Gene Technologies LLC

 |Name (species) of aphids||November 2003, XNUMX||November 2005, XNUMX||November 2007, XNUMX|

-In the materials of VNIIKH and VIZR (Zeyruk V.N. et al., 2017), it is noted that the changes in the biology of the phytofauna led to a sharp increase in the number of the most harmful species of aphids - green peach.
+In the materials of VNIIKH and VIZR (Zeyruk V.N. et al., 2017), it is noted that the changes in the biology of the phytofauna have led to a sharp increase in the number of the most harmful species of aphids - green peach.
 If in 1970-1971.
-(Ramenskiy district, Moscow region) this cosmopolitan was in fourth place among the identified species, then 35 years later it became the main one (Tables 4, 5).
+(Ramenskiy district, Moscow region) this cosmopolitan was in fourth place among the identified species, then after 35 years it became the main one (Tables 4, 5).

 In the Leningrad region, the maximum number of aphids on potatoes is observed from mid-July to early August, and such species as buckthorn and leguminous plants prevail (Berim M.N., 2017).
 Common and large potato aphids are found mainly in the western and southwestern regions of the region.
-According to the estimates of VIZR specialists, in the central and eastern regions the maximum number of aphids reaches 300-600 individuals per 100 leaves (when 40-70% of plants are populated), which is the average level of population; in the western countries - 1000-1400 individuals (up to 100% of inhabited plants) - a high level of population.
+According to the estimates of VIZR specialists, in the central and eastern regions the maximum number of aphids reaches 300-600 individuals per 100 leaves (when populating 40-70% of plants), which is an average level of population; in the western countries - 1000-1400 individuals (up to 100% of inhabited plants) - a high level of population.
 Study of the flight of aphids in the south (Kotlassky district) and north (Kholmogorsky district) Arkhangel

 region in 2017-2018 on plantings of seed potatoes (Popova L.A. et al., 2019) showed the absence of peach aphid and, in general, a low infectious background, significantly lower than the European IVD parameters for the season (Table 6).